All hands on deck!

 Even if you don't live in Minneapolis/St. Paul, you can still become a member!
 Our events and energies, however, will be in these Hub areas.

-To see when the seed and plant distributions are, click HERE and check out the Events Calendar.
+Find dates and times for the seed and plant distributions and check out the Events Calendar!

-We order the seedlings from Glacial Ridge Growers in Prior Lake, MN.
-They are grown sustainably, without chemicals.
-(The plants are not certified organic, although they are grown in the same way.)
+We order seedlings from Glacial Ridge Growers in Prior Lake, MN.
+They are grown sustainably.

 - Sign up for ComGar, the community garden listserv.